leta199/Walmart-Data-Mining-and-EDA/README.md

 4) South and Central regions deliver the lowest profit of all regions.

 ------------------------------------------------------------------------------------------------------------------------------------
-For more insights check out the visualisations folder!
+For detailed insights and recommendations, check out the the "report" document!